AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-proofing-activity-redirects-to-details.md

 ---
-title: "Proofs: Proof Activity tab opens Proof Details"
+title: 'Proofs: Proof Activity tab opens Proof Details'
-description: "When a user is viewing a proof, and clicks on the Proof Activity tab, the Proof Details tab opens instead.
-This occurs when a proof stage has been manually added to the workflow."
+description: When a user is viewing a proof, and clicks on the Proof Activity tab, the Proof Details tab opens instead.
+This occurs when a proof stage has been manually added to the workflow.
 hidefromtoc: yes
+exl-id: 153a7289-d1e3-4894-bb0d-5baafebb7dac
 ---
 # Proofs: [!UICONTROL Proof Activity] tab opens [!UICONTROL Proof Details]

 <!--This article is on WF and WFP TOCs-->